jBerling/abmedium/docs/abmedium.md

 In other words, Abmedium is designed to handle the equivalence of feature branches, feature toggles, customization and localization.
 Not as an afterthought, but as a core feature.

 The overwhelmingly predomant medium for programming code is text.
-Abmedium is different and its documents are directed acyclic graphs, designed to contain S-expressions.
+Abmedium is different and its documents are graphs, designed to contain S-expressions and other structures using lists/sequences.

-### Abrovink
-Abrovink is an experimental structural (programming) editor that mostly is a thought experiment so far.
-It will focus on collaboration and Abmedium is created with this editor in mind.

 ---